AMWA-TV/info-006/docs/Device implementation How To.md

             sessionManager);

 ```
 The changes to the original Server.ts file are simply replacements of the NMOS Control Framework's NcGain with the new NcGainCustom.
-The mock NMOS Control device provides a Server that demonstrates several of the blocks including the NcGain.
 A clearer picture of the changes is shown below as a standard `diff` format.

 ```
 @@ -14,7 +14,7 @@ import { SessionManager } from './SessionManager';